 Exchange bad tiles.
 Whether it’s 6 vowels or 5 high-point consonants or just a few really bad letters (i.e. QVG), if you can’t score well and/or keep a good leave, you should strongly consider an exchange.
 Good players exchange more than once every 20 turns.
 As a general rule, if you can’t score at least 20 points or keep a balanced, bingo-prone leave you should strongly consider making an exchange.

 Look to set up the remaining tiles on your rack, especially if it is unlikely your opponent likely cannot use those openings.
 Consider creating hooks for your S or other tiles for bingos as well as creating spots for high point tiles such as the X can prove especially lucrative, especially if it’s unlikely that your opponent can use the spots that you have created.

-Within no time, you too can become an expert Scrabble player!
+Within no time, you too can learn to win at Scrabble and become an expert Scrabble player!